mosbth/lydia/README.md

 History
 -------

+v0.3.04 (2012-08-28)

+* alpha2 for dbwebb.se.
+* Added category for blog.
+* Improved CCIndex as default controller.
+* Improved caching with `style.php`.
+* General improvements.

 v0.3.03 (2012-08-24)

+* alpha1 for dbwebb.se.
 * Added site/functions.php and used it to show how to integrate Lydia and phpBB.

 v0.3.02 (2012-08-24)